top of page

 Distance to Schools and Equal Access in School Choice Systems [paper]

-Targeting and Efficiency in the Allocation of Childcare Subsidies, with Esperanza Johnson
+Targeting and Efficiency in the Allocation of Childcare Subsidies, with Minseon Park, Suk Joon Son, and Esperanza Johnson

 bottom of page